ginkgo-project/ginkgo/README.md

     documentation from inline comments in the code.
 The default is `OFF`.
 *   `-DGINKGO_DOC_GENERATE_DEV={ON, OFF}` generates the developer version of Ginkgo's documentation.
 The default is `OFF`.
-*   `-DGINKGO_SET_CUDA_HOST_COMPILER={ON, OFF}` instructs the build system to explicitly set CUDA's host compiler to match the compiler used to build the the rest of the library (otherwise the nvcc toolchain uses its default host compiler).
-Setting this option may help if you're experiencing linking errors due to ABI incompatibilities.
-The default is `OFF`.
 *   `-DGINKGO_EXPORT_BUILD_DIR={ON, OFF}` adds the Ginkgo build directory to the CMake package registry.
 The default is `OFF`.
 *   `-DCMAKE_INSTALL_PREFIX=path` sets the installation path for `make install`.